ha1tch/natslive/doc/natslive-06-alternatives.md

 - **Limitations**: Very large footprint, complex setup, not suitable for edge or embedded use
 - **Best for**: Data flow orchestration with visual design requirements

+## NiFi-to-WREL Integration Potential

+While Apache NiFi and Natslive represent different approaches to event processing, there's an interesting potential for integration: NiFi's visual flow designs could be translated into WREL modules, creating a bridge between NiFi's visual programming model and Natslive's lightweight execution environment.

+### How This Could Work

+1. **NiFi as the Design Environment**:
+   - Use NiFi's rich visual editor to design data transformation and filtering logic
+   - Leverage NiFi's extensive processor library for complex transformations
+   - Validate flows using NiFi's built-in testing capabilities

+2. **Translation Layer**:
+   - Create a specialized NiFi processor that exports flow segments as WREL code
+   - Convert NiFi processor chains to equivalent JavaScript, Rust, or other WASM-compatible code
+   - Map NiFi's Expression Language to WREL execution semantics

+3. **WREL Execution**:
+   - Deploy the translated code as WREL modules in Natslive
+   - Execute the logic in lightweight, sandboxed environments
+   - Distribute processing across edge and cloud environments

+### Benefits of This Approach

+- **Design Once, Run Anywhere**: Design in NiFi's comprehensive UI, but execute on lightweight Natslive nodes
+- **Edge Execution**: Take flows designed in NiFi and run them on edge devices without the full NiFi footprint
+- **Incremental Migration**: Gradually move processing from centralized NiFi clusters to distributed Natslive routers
+- **Best of Both Worlds**: Combine NiFi's rich design capabilities with Natslive's efficient execution model

+This integration shifts the comparison between NiFi and Natslive from "either/or" to "better together" for certain use cases.
+Organizations could leverage both: NiFi for its comprehensive design environment and processor library, and Natslive for lightweight, distributed execution.

 ## Feature Comparison Matrix

 | Feature                            | Natslive | EventBridge | Knative | NiFi | Temporal |